 The digestive tract has a series of effective barriers, including stomach acid, pancreatic enzymes, bile, and intestinal secretions.
 These substances can kill bacteria or prevent them from multiplying.
-The contractions of the intestine (peristalsis) and the normal shedding of cells lining the intestine help remove harmful microorganisms.
+The contractions of the intestine (peristalsis, which moves contents of the bowel through the digestive tract), and the normal shedding of cells lining the intestine help remove harmful microorganisms.

 The urinary tract also has several effective barriers.
 The bladder is protected by the urethra, the tube that drains urine from the body.
-In males older than 6 months, the urethra is long enough that bacteria are seldom able to pass through it to reach the bladder, unless the bacteria are unintentionally placed there by catheters or surgical instruments.
+In males, the urethra is long enough that bacteria are seldom able to pass through it to reach the bladder, unless the bacteria are unintentionally placed there by catheters or surgical instruments.
 In females, the urethra is shorter, occasionally allowing external bacteria to pass into the bladder.
 In both sexes, when the bladder empties, it flushes out any bacteria that reach it.

 The body also defends against infection by increasing the number of certain types of white blood cells (neutrophils and monocytes), which engulf and destroy invading microorganisms.
 The increase can occur within several hours, largely because white blood cells are released from the bone marrow, where they are made.
 The number of neutrophils increases first.
 If an infection persists, the number of monocytes increases.
 The blood carries white blood cells to sites of infection.